obinnameso/crypto-news-sentiment-classification/README.md

 1. pip install ipython (preferably Python 3.10.11)
 2. Download Necessary Corpora and Model <br>
 You need to download the required corpora and model to aid with stopword removal and tokenization.
-Open a Python environment and execute the following commands:
+Open a Python environment and execute the following commands: <br> import nltk <br> nltk.download(['punkt', 'stopwords'])

-import nltk

-nltk.download(['punkt', 'stopwords'])

-3. Install the project dependencies including pandas, numpy, matplotlib, and scikit-learn using the following command:

-pip install -U matplotlib numpy pandas scikit-learn
+3. Install the project dependencies including pandas, numpy, matplotlib, and scikit-learn using the following command: <br> pip install -U matplotlib numpy pandas scikit-learn

 ## Result